Skip to content

 Make sure to use this account when authorizing GitLab in LinearB.

-Create a cm repo and a CM Configuration File
+Create a cm repo and .cm configuration file.

-Group-level rules require your .cm files to be placed in the repository's root directory.
-You can also define specific repo-level rules under the .cm folder in each of the connected repositories
+Group-level rules require your .cm files to be placed in the cm repository's root directory.
+You can also define specific repo-level rules under the .cm folder in each of the connected repositories.

 Example Configuration